Emailed to sabine smyth 18th March 2016 by Velta Fellowes nee Stugis.

-Alongside her content life there were changes where happening.
+Alongside her content life changes were happening.
 In the spring of 1939 the Soviets planned their takeover of the Baltic countries- Latvia, Estonia and Lithuania.
 Learning to live in one’s homeland once your freedom is threatened , causes hope and fear to do battle within one’s head.

-With only one suitcase between , and after a quick tearful, heart wrenching goodbye, Marjia and George jumped on the train, leaving all she ever knew, and those she loved dearly behind.
+With only one suitcase between them, and after a quick tearful, heart wrenching goodbye, Marjia and George jumped on the train, leaving all she ever knew, and those she loved dearly, behind.
 Heading through Europe towards Germany, not knowing really where she was going, no idea what lay ahead.
 Her heart broke and never mended again..all gone.

-Marija may have dreamed about foreign soil the high spots like Paris and Rome but this was not they way she had imagined.
-Fear and terror , not only the train ride, but stepping onto foreign soil was beyond her imagination.
+Marija may have dreamed about foreign soil the high spots like Paris and Rome but this was not the way she had imagined.
+Fear and terror, not only the train ride, but stepping onto foreign soil was beyond her imagination.
 Cities no longer, replaced with rubble, starving and lost persons all around, their eyes mirrored her pain.
 Her soul itself was changing, this forced- by -war metamorphosis was a lonely place.
-However survival comes hand in hand steely determination , the will to live and to seek options to do so, out weights all fear.
+However survival comes hand in hand with steely determination, the will to live and to seek options to do so, outweighs all fear.

 Time was spend in Germany, difficult as it was, Marija and George’s love blossomed, and as a result two daughters were born.
 First born was Tamara, and a year later Aina.